Grega Žemlja: 2013

 At 2013 Australian Open for the first time he directly entered Grand Slam tournament.
-He lost 6–7(6–8), 6–7(5–7), 0-1 retiring in 1st round against Marcel Granollers.
+He retired in the first round against Marcel Granollers.
 He also played his first men's doubles Grand Slam tournament.

 He played against Roger Federer for the second time in his career in Rotterdam at 2013 ABN AMRO World Tennis Tournament of ATP 500 series.
-He lost 3–6, 1–6 in 1st round.
+He lost in two sets in the first round.
 For the first time in his career he played in main draw of ATP 1000 Masters series at 2013 Miami Masters.
-As a first Slovenian he reached 3R and lost 4–6, 4–6 against Gilles Simon.
+As a first Slovenian he reached the third round and lost in two sets against Gilles Simon.

-At 2013 French Open he reached second round where he lost 1–6, 7–5, 1–6, 4–6 against Kei Nishikori.
-In men's doubles partnering Aljaž Bedene they lost 5–7, 1–6 against Aisam-ul-Haq Qureshi/Jean-Julien Rojer in 2nd round.
-This is the first historic win in 1st round of Grand Slam Slovenian men's doubles and first Slovene men's doubles performance in the French Open.
+At 2013 French Open he reached second round where he lost in four sets against Kei Nishikori.
+In men's doubles partnering Aljaž Bedene they lost in two sets against Aisam-ul-Haq Qureshi/Jean-Julien Rojer in the second round.
+This is the first historic win in the first round of Grand Slam Slovenian men's doubles and first Slovene men's doubles performance in the French Open.

 At 2013 Wimbledon Championships, he beat Michael Russell and 29th seed Grigor Dimitrov, becoming the first Slovene player in the third round of Wimbledon, where he lost in straight sets to Juan Martín del Potro.
 Partnering Aljaž Bedene in the first round of men's doubles they lost against Sanchai Ratiwatana and Sonchat Ratiwatana.
 This was the first Slovene men's doubles team at Wimbledon.